OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 We currently have the following project "unknowns":

-- How will we be deploying the various components of the PyGrid ecosystem (nodes, workers, and networks)?
-- We will be able to leverage serverless deployment for any of the deployable components?
 - How will we be implementing privacy budgeting?
 - What information should a data compliance officer be able to view related to differential privacy in order to make informed decisions?
 - How will search be performed given changes in our roadmap?